kubeshop/tracetest/README.md

   </a>
 </h4>

 Tracetest lets you build integration and end-to-end tests 98% faster with disitrbuted traces.
+No plumbing, no mocks, no fakes.
+Test against real data.

-- **No plumbing, no mocks, no fakes.
-Test against real data.**
+You can:

 - **Assert** against both the **response and trace data** at every point of a request transaction.
 - **Assert** on the **timing of trace spans**.
   - Eg. A database span executes within `100ms`.